-In January 1950, Jayne married Paul Mansfield (seen below) and spent the next few years juggling motherhood and college classes while her husband was in the army.
-Living in Texas she competed and won several beauty pageants.
+In January 1950, Jayne married Paul Mansfield (left) and spent the next few years juggling motherhood and college classes while her husband was in the army.
+Living in Texas she competed in and won several beauty pageants.
 Few actually knew how smart she was.
-She had an IQ of 163, and had many hidden talents such as the ability to speak five languages, and being a classically trained pianist and violinist.
+She had an IQ of 163, had many hidden talents such as the ability to speak five languages, and was a classically trained, pianist and violinist.

 Paul Mansfield had hoped she would lose interest in acting however when she didn’t, he moved to LA with her to begin her movie career.
 Her film career began at Warner Brothers where she was given smaller roles.
 She was soon given a large part in the dramatic film The Burglar (which wasn’t released until two years later when her career had peaked.)

 Jayne later had appearances in various productions such as Will Success Spoil Rock Hunter?
 The Girl Can’t Help It, and The Wayward Bus.
 These were all hugely successful and cemented her image as a blonde comic relief.